ABRG-Models/morphologica/docs/ref/visual/visual.md

 whenever they require it.

-Note that the `morph::Visual` constructors will set the OpenGL context, and then release it when they are complete.
-VisualModel 'Setup' code such as VisualModel::finalize and VisualModel::addLabel will also obtain and then release the context.
-Other calls, especually render calls, that require the context may acquire it when called and may not release it.
+Note that the `morph::Visual` constructors will set the OpenGL context, and then release it when they complete.
+VisualModel 'Setup' code such as `VisualModel::finalize` and `VisualModel::addLabel` will also obtain and then release the context.
+Other calls (such as the render calls) that require the context may acquire it when called and may not release it when they return.
 It is usually unnecessary to release the context for one window before setting it for another.

 ## OpenGL Version